 Thus, van Vleck expansion results in a time-independent Hamiltonian and the energy spectrum with modified band gaps and components of the electron group velocities.
 In most cases, taking only the linear expansion term $ (\hbar \omega)^{-1} \, \left[\mc{H}_{-1}^{(F)}(\vec{\bf k}), \mc{H}_{+1}^{(F)}(\vec{\bf k}) \right] $ into account would be sufficient.
-However, as we will find out soon, for a crucial case of the linearly polarized radiation, the first-order expansion term would vanish, and we need to take the next term into consideration.
+However, as we will see soon, in a crucial case of linearly polarized radiation, the first-order expansion term vanishes, and we need to consider the next term.

-For the considered problem, it seems natural to choose $L_{(0)} = 1$nm as the unit of length, meaning that all our wave vectors will be measured in terms of $k_{(0)} = 1/L_{(0)} = 1$ nm$^-1$ = $10^9$m$^{-1}$.
+For the considered problem, it seems natural to choose $L_{(0)} = 1$nm as the unit of length, meaning that all our wave vectors will be measured in terms of $k_{(0)} = 1/L_{(0)} = 1$ nm$^{-1}$ = $10^9$m$^ {-1}$.
 Next, we choose our unit of energy as $E_{(0)} = \hbar^2/(2 m_e) \, k_{(0)}^2 = 6.058 \cdot 10^{-21} \, J = 37.86$meV, which results in the most straightforward form of the $\hat{\Sigma}_0^{(2)}$-term, now given only as $k^2$.
-Parameter $\mathfrak{A}$ which quantifies the strength of an altermagnetic order, is dimensionless and is normally assumed to be $\mathfrak{A} \leq 1$.
+Parameter $\mathfrak{A}$, which quantifies the strength of an altermagnetic order, is dimensionless and is normally assumed to be $\mathfrak{A} \leq 1$.
 A relatively small spin-orbit coupling induced by the extremal voltage gate is typically given by $r_{SO} \leq 0.2$eV$\AA = 3.2 \cdot 10^{-30}$J$\cdot$m so that we can introduce a dimensionless spin-orbit coupling coefficient as $r \leq 0.525 \,k_{(0)}/E_{(0)}$.

 Next, we introduce the unit for the vector potential of the imposed irradiation.
-As expected, $A_{x,y} \backsim E_e/\omega$, where the off-resonance dressing field is normally applied in the terahertz regime which results in $\omega \backsim 1.5 \cdot 10^{15}$Hz so that $\hbar \omega \backsim 1$eV$\gg E_{(0)}$.
+As expected, $A_{x,y} \backsim E_e/\omega$, where the off-resonance dressing field is normally applied in the terahertz regime, which results in $\omega \backsim 1.5 \cdot 10^{15}$Hz so that $\hbar \omega \backsim 1$eV$\gg E_{(0)}$.
 The typical amplitude of the electric field is $E_e \leq 5.0$V/nm so that the change of the electron momentum by the canonical substitution is given by $e A/(\hbar) = E/\omega \leq 5.0\,k_{(0)}$.
 Therefore, we are going to introduce and further employ a dimensionless electron-light coupling parameter $K_\omega = e E_0/(\hbar \omega)$ as the measure of the strength of the electron-light interaction.

 Now we are in position to present and discuss our results for the energy spectrum of the dressed states in an altermagnet in the presence of an off-resonance dressing optical field which we have derived in our Appendix \ref{apb}.